coverclock/com-diag-hazer/README.md

 them), and some metrics as to the number of significant digits provided for various datums provided by the device.

-ACT is the list of active satellites, typically provided seperately for each system or constellation by the device, showing each satellites identifying number (for GPS, this is its pseudo-random noise or PRN code number, but other systems using other conventions), and the number of satellites in the list.
+ACT is the list of active satellites, typically provided seperately for each system or constellation by the device, showing each satellites identifying number (for GPS, this is its pseudo-random noise or PRN code number, but other systems using other conventions), and the number of active satellites in this list, the number of active satellites for this constellation, and the number of active satellites total.
 Unlike the other report lines, the system or constellation to which the data applies is derived from (in order, depending on availability) the system id in the GSA sentence (only available on devices that support later NMEA versions), or an analysis of the Space Vehicle Identifier based on NMEA conventions, or the talker specified at the beginning of the sentence.
 The reason for this is that some devices (I'm looking at you, GN803G), specify GNSS as the talker for all GSA sentences when they are computing an ensemble solution (one based on multiple constellations); this causes ambiguity between this case and the case of successive GSA sentences in which the active satellite list has changed.
 Hazer independently tries to determine the constellation to which the GSA sentence refers when the talker is GNSS.

 DOP is the position, horizontal, and vertical dilution of precision - measures of the quality of the position fix (smaller is better) - based on the real-time geometry of the satellites upon which the current solution is based.
 If multiple constellations are reported, but the DOPs are all the same, the device is typically computing an ensemble solution using multiple constellations.

-SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (same comment as for ACT), its ELeVation and AZiMuth in degrees based on its ephemeris, the signal to noise ratio (really, a carrier to noise density ratio) in deciBels Hertz for its transmission, and an indication as to whether the vehicle is in the current active list (ACT above) for its constellation.
+SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (specific to the constellation), its elevation and azimuth in degrees based on its ephemeris, the signal strength (really, a carrier to noise density ratio) in deciBels Hertz of its transmission, a signal identifier indicating which signal or band (e.g.  L1 C/A, L2, etc.) is being used, and one or more flags.
+A flag of '<' indicates that the satellite is on the active list (see ACT above), a '?' indicates that the azimuth and/or the elevation were empty but display as zero (likely that the satellite is not in the transmitted almanac), and an '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is not being tracked).

 While NMEA (and UBX too for that matter) is good about updating the application with new information, it is not so good about letting the application know when that data is no longer relevant.
 For that reason, all of the data read from the GPS devices has associated with it an expiration time in seconds.
 This can be set from the command line, in the range 0 to the default of 255.
 If the data is not updated within that duration by new sentences or messages from the GPS device, it is no longer displayed.

 # Notes

 N.B.
 Most of the snapshots below were taken from earlier versions of Hazer and its gpstool utility.
 The snapshots were cut and pasted from actual output and may differ slightly (or greatly) from that of the most current version.
+For some of these, a \* was used to mean the degree symbol; later versions of Hazer display the actual degree symbol using Unicode.

 ## Sending Commands